Nisar-99/salesforce-log-inspector/docs/guide.md

 - Once the file is uploaded, the app will automatically begin analyzing the log content.
 - Results will be displayed on the screen once the analysis is complete.

+**📝 Notes**
+- Ensure your log file is not corrupted and follows a consistent format for accurate analysis.
+- If the upload fails, verify the file extension and try again.
+- **If you've already uploaded a log file and want to upload a different one, you must refresh the page or relaunch the app.**
+_Due to a technical limitation, re-uploading without refreshing is not currently supported.
+We plan to address this in a future update._

 ---

 ### 5. Repeat for Other Logs